-All access from a County road to existing or newly created properties is governed by the County's Access Interval By-law.
+All access to a County Road from existing or newly created properties is governed by the County's Access Interval By-law.
 The policy adopted by the by-law governs the frequency and design standards for all entrances.

-Right of ways are frequently used for the transmission of public utilities services such as telephone, hydro, gas, and cable television.
-In addition, in urban areas many of the trunk water main and sanitary sewers are located in the County's right of way.
-The role of the County is to manage the use of the right of way by others.
-This is accomplished through the right of way use permit process.
-Individuals or organizations requesting to use the County's rights of way are required to submit an application to do so complete with full engineering drawings to demonstrate the nature and extent of the works to be done.
-These are reviewed and approved by the Public Works Department and a permit issued.
+Right-of-ways are frequently used for the transmission of public utilities services such as telephone, hydro, gas, and cable television.
+In addition, in urban areas many of the trunk water main and sanitary sewers are located in the County's right-of-way.
+The role of the County is to manage the use of its right-of-way by others.
+This is accomplished through the right-of-way use permit process.
+Individuals or organizations requesting to use the County's rights-of-way are required to submit an application for a Road Occupancy Permit complete with full engineering drawings to demonstrate the nature and extent of the works to be done.
+These are reviewed and approved by the Public Works & Engineering Department and a permit issued.

 The County operates a TODS service for qualifying businesses who obtain their access directly or indirectly from the County Road System.
 The signage is similar to that found on the provincial highway system.
-For an annual fee, qualifying businesses can have distinctive signage including personalized logos erected in the right of way to assist tourists in getting to their establishment.
+For a fee, qualifying businesses can have distinctive signage including personalized logos erected in the right-of-way to assist tourists in getting to their establishment.

 Vehicles are restricted to their maximum size and weight by the Ontario Highway Traffic Act.
-Occasionally unique loads which exceed the limits within the Act must be transported along County roads.
+Occasionally unique loads which exceed the limits within the Act must be transported along County Roads.
 As required by the Act, individuals and organizations wishing to undertake these moves must obtain a permit to do so from the County.
 The Oversize/Overweight policy specifies the conditions under which such moves will be permitted.
-A permit is required and can be obtained from the Department on a daily or yearly basis.
+A permit is required and can be obtained from the Department on a daily, three month or yearly basis.
 A processing fee applies.